 In the US, with very few exceptions like Utah and Texas, obstructing a license plate with anything (including a bike rack) is illegal.
-In reality though, it’s very rarely enforced.
+In reality, though, it’s very rarely enforced.

 As long as you’re not speeding on red, with your rack on (either loaded with bikes or without), there’s a chance very close to zero that you ever will be bothered, even by a bored officer.
-They consider this a very secondary offence.
+They consider this a very secondary offense.